JamesBarnesBCX/Code4CT-Pathfinder-Gr10/README.md

 * An about us page with details about the team who worked on project (Pictures, summary, school, what they did etc.)

 Some other features may include:
-* Qualifications (List, view details, search, link between career and qualifications)
+* Qualifications (List, view details, search, link to associated careers institutions)
-* Institutions (List, view details, search, link between career and qualifications)
+* Institutions (List, view details, search, link to qualifications offered and bursaries available)
-* Bursaries (List, view details, search, link between career and qualifications)
+* Bursaries (List, view details, search, link to related qualifications and institutions)
+* If you have added qualifications then links between the career and its relevant qualification
 * Pagination of result lists (both viewing all of say careers or search results).
 Paginiation is where you break up your list into smaller subsets and can click "previous" or "next" to get a different subset.
 E.g. If you have 100 careers you can show the first 10 only (careers 1 to 10), clicking next will show you the next 10 (careers 11-20).
 * A home page to easily allow a user to decide where the want to go when the access the site.
 Do they want to go to Careers, Institutions, Bursaries etc.

 If you need data in order to add any functionality I'll find a way to get you some to play with.

-Best of luck
+###Code Structure
+* css
+* fonts
+* js
+* README.md
+* careers.html
+* searchCareers.html

+Best of luck, contact me if you need help (although if it's during work hours I may struggle for time)